Generated regional Michigan river scene for Little Manistee River planning; not an exact location photo

 Backup water

-If the Little Manistee is crowded, restricted, high, or hard to read, compare the Betsie for another no-gauge tributary, the Pere Marquette for a more established fly-water plan, or the Muskegon for a larger river with stronger flow context.
+If the Little Manistee is crowded, restricted, high, or hard to read, compare the Betsie for another no-gauge smaller stream, the Pere Marquette for a more established fly-water plan, or the Muskegon for a larger river with stronger flow context.

-Michigan DNR fishing regulations and weir-specific lower-river rules control seasons, methods, and harvest.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Michigan DNR fishing rules and weir-specific lower-river rules control seasons, methods, and harvest.
 Verify the current guide before fishing.

 Little Manistee River Weir